Road traffic accident claims

 The claims process

 Some claims are complicated - for example if no-one has admitted liability, or your injury is complex.
-In these situations we will deal with your claim outside the portal.
+In these situations we may deal with your claim outside the portal.
 The steps are the same but the process may take longer as further investigation is likely.

 We can deal with claims when the driver involved was uninsured, untraced or registered abroad.

-If you've been involved in a road traffic accident and want to discuss a claim, give our specialist car accident claims solicitors a call today on 0113 320 5000 for an informal chat or email @email
+If you've been involved in a road traffic accident and want to discuss a claim, give our specialist car accident claims solicitors a call today on 0113 320 5000 for an informal chat or email email@example.com.

 Where liability is not in dispute, it is possible to arrange for an interim or early payment for certain losses e.g. loss of earnings.
 All interim payments are deducted from the final damages award.